utwyko/springfoxkotlintest/README.md

 # Springfox Kotlin Test

-Sample Spring Boot + SpringFox + Kotlin test.
+Sample Spring Boot + SpringFox + Kotlin + jackson-module-kotlin test.

-Inferring whether a response property is optional based on Kotlin nullability is not working.

-## Reproduce
+This project shows that using jackson-module-kotlin 2.9.x automatically marks non-nullable fields in Kotlin data classes as required in the Swagger spec (by automatically annotating those fields with `@JsonProperty(required = true)`).

+Run it:

     $ ./gradlew bootRun

+## How to check

 Then visit the Swagger UI, click the Test Controller and then the `GET /test` endpoint.
 Click the Model link to view the `TestResponse` model.
-You'll see that the `nonNullableString` field is marked as optional, even though the field is non-nullable in the response data class.
+You should see that the `nonNullableString` field is not marked as optional, because the field is non-nullable in the response data class.

-Adding either `@JsonProperty(required = true)` or `@ApiModelProperty(required = true)` to a field does mark fields as required in the Swagger spec.
+When jackson-module-kotlin is not present or older than 2.9.0 then non-nullable fields will not be marked as required.
+In that case you can add either `@JsonProperty(required = true)` or `@ApiModelProperty(required = true)` to the field to define it as required in the Swagger spec.

-(In a project we can't publicly share only `@ApiModelProperty(required = true)` works, which is another mystery.)

 ## Links